i40-Tools/SemCPS/README.md

     $ C:\Program Files\swipl\bin; C:\Program Files\swipl\lib\jpl.jar; C:\PrologConnectorJarFolder\org.cs3.prolog.connector_3.1.2.201504300958.jar;

+Import the project in eclipse and click build.
+The maven dependancies will be downloaded automatically.
+Donwload Eclipse groovy plugin: https://github.com/groovy/groovy-eclipse/wiki
+Make sure you download correct version of plugin according to your eclipse otherwise it wont compile.

 ## Install and build from the source code
 To obtain the latest version of the project please clone the github repository